Institute of Chartered Accountants of India

-In India, accounting standards and auditing standards are recommended by the National Financial Reporting Authority (NFRA) to the Government of India which sets the Standards on Auditing (SAs) to be followed in the audit of financial statements in India.
-The other reputed accounting research bodies in India are the Institute of Cost Accountants of India (ICMAI) and University of Delhi, University of Calicut and University of Mumbai.

-Members of the Institute are known as ICAI Chartered Accountants or ICAI Accountants (either Fellow or Associate).
+Members of the institute are known as ICAI Chartered Accountants or Indian CAs (either Fellow member - FCA, or Associate member - ACA).
 However, the word chartered does not refer to or flow from any Royal Charter.
 ICAI Chartered Accountants are subject to a published Code of Ethics and professional standards, violation of which is subject to disciplinary action.
-Only a member of ICAI can be appointed as statutory auditor of a company under the Companies Act, 2013.
-The management of the institute is vested with its council with the president acting as its Chief Executive Authority.
+Only a member of ICAI with valid certificate of practice can be appointed as statutory auditor of a company under the Companies Act, 2013 and tax auditor under Income-tax Act, 1961.
+The management of the institute is vested with its council with the president acting as its chief executive authority.
 A person can become a member of ICAI and become a financial (i.e. statutory) auditor of Indian Companies.
 The professional membership organization is known for its non-profit service.
 ICAI has entered into mutual recognition agreements with other professional accounting bodies worldwide for reciprocal membership recognition.
 ICAI is one of the founder members of the International Federation of Accountants (IFAC), South Asian Federation of Accountants (SAFA), and Confederation of Asian and Pacific Accountants (CAPA).
 ICAI was formerly the provisional jurisdiction for XBRL International in India.
 In 2010, it promoted eXtensible Business Reporting Language (XBRL) India as a section 8 Company to take over this responsibility from it.
 Now, eXtensible Business Reporting Language (XBRL) India is an established jurisdiction of XBRL International Inc.